-Arakan Martial Art currently sponsors over 22 children through World Vision Australia
+Arakan Martial Art currently sponsors over 40 children through World Vision Australia

 In the past, Arakan Martial Art has also held several community education programs including education week at Robina Primary School as well as a number of free men’s and women’s self defence workshops.

-Burma Relief Appeal – on May 6, 2008 Cyclone Nargis hit Burma with a reported 200,000 lives lost.
-On June 15, 2008 Arakan Martial Art held the “Burma Relief Appeal” in Broadbeach and over $32,000 was raised and handed-over to Save the Children Australia.
+On May 6th 2008, Cyclone Nargis hit Burma with a reported 200,000 lives lost.
+A month later Arakan Martial Art® held the ‘Burma Relief Appeal’ in Broadbeach and raised over $32,000 that was handed over to Save the Children Australia.

-“Success… is being able to wake up each and every morning knowing that you’re living your dream, being positively abundant in all areas of your life, knowing that your legacy is on of joy and contribution.”
+“Success… is being able to wake up each and every morning knowing that you’re living your dream, being positively abundant in all areas of your life, knowing that your legacy is one of joy and contribution.”